process-engine/consumer_api_contracts/README.md

 # Consumer API contracts

-Contracts for the ConsumerAPI for the process engine.
-There are contracts for a Typescript implementation and a .NET implementation.
+This package contains the contracts of the ConsumerAPI.
+The ConsumerAPI is part of the ProcessEngine.
+The contracts are available as Typescript interfaces and .NET interfaces.